-Florida tourism officials say a record number of visitors came to the state in 2018.
-Visit Florida, the state's official tourism marketing corporation, announced this February that 126.1 million out-of-state visitors came to Florida in 2018.
-That is the eighth consecutive record-breaking year for Florida tourism, and 2019 has been on pace to continue this upward trend.
-Visit Florida has concluded that in Q1 through Q3 of 2019, over 101 million visitors have come to Florida, up 3.7 percent since the previous year.
+Visit Florida, the state's official tourism marketing corporation, announced that 131.4 million out-of-state visitors came to Florida in 2019, a record number as compared to

+126.1 million in 2018.
+That is the ninth consecutive record-breaking year for Florida tourism.
+Visit Florida has concluded that in Q1 of 2020, over 31.9 million visitors have come to Florida.
+However, due to COVID-19, numbers are expected to fall severely.